 Top 5 Nursing Care Plan Mistakes to Avoid

-This allows other nurses the opportunity to follow clear care guidelines so the patient receives a consistent experience and is given a higher chance for a positive outcome.
+This allows other nurses to follow clear care guidelines, so the patient receives a consistent experience and is given a higher chance for a positive outcome.

 The importance of nursing care plans requires nurses to be diligent and avoid common mistakes that reduce their benefit.